BY571/TensorDictGraphViz/README.md

 # TensorDictGraphViz
 Visualize neural network architectures created with TensorDictModules.
-Showing all possible submodules with their respective input and output keys and their underlying parameter.
+Showing all possible submodules with their respective input and output keys and underlying parameters.

 # Example